selendra/selendra-kit/README.md

 ## Contributing

-We welcome contributions to SelendraSDK!
+We welcome contributions to Selendrakit!
 Please see our [Contributing Guide](contribute.md) for more details.

 ## License

-SelendraSDK is released under the MIT License.
+Selendrakit is released under the MIT License.